Leiden Law School

 Teaching and research

 Each year more than 900 students opt to study law, notarial law, tax law or criminology in Leiden.
-To maintain the quality of our teaching, a numerus fixus applies for tax law or criminology.
+To maintain the quality of our teaching, a numerus fixus applies for criminology.
 The total number of Bachelor and Master students is around 5200.
-In addition, each year around 500 to 600 foreign students come to Leiden, ranging from exchange students studying for one semester in Leiden to students who already have a law degree and have now been selected for one of our eleven Advanced master programmes.
+In addition, each year around 700 foreign students come to Leiden, ranging from exchange students studying for one semester in Leiden to students who already have a law degree and have now been selected for one of our ten Advanced master programmes.

 Naturally, the main focus of the faculty’s teaching is the legal system in the Netherlands.
 After all, this is where many of the faculty alumni will pursue their career – often in prominent positions, for example within the judicial system, local or national government or the legal profession.
 The faculty continues to gear its study programmes towards developments in the employment market.
-In recent years new master programmes have been launched in the areas of financial law, labour law and – unique in the Netherlands – child law.
 A great deal of the faculty research is also directly relevant to professional practice.
 In this way, Leiden gives substance to its social responsibility.

 But Leiden Law School has also always had a strong international focus.
 We have a long tradition in the study of international and European law.
 The first chair in International Tax Law was established in Leiden.
 More than 100 years ago, Van Vollenhoven studied the adat law system of the Dutch East Indies, and to this day the faculty remains concerned with the law and governance of developing countries.
 For more than 50 years, in collaboration with Columbia University (US) every two years the faculty organises a summer school on American law.
 Students are encouraged to spend part of their degree studies abroad.
 And similarly, many foreign studies find their way to Leiden where they find a wide range of English-taught courses.